 The next day, after breakfast including some of the BBQ squid we caught the night before, we enjoyed a rowboat ride through a small, natural stone tunnel to a lagoon on the interior of one of the 1600 islands in the bay.
 Inside, we found a troop of monkeys playing about.
-Back on the junk, we were treated to a lunch that included a fishnet cover made from a carrot.
+Next, we were treated to a beautiful lunch that included a fishnet cover made from a carrot.
 Then the chef showed us how he made it:

-Our return trip to Hanoi included a stop at a pearl factory, where oyster impregnation (culturing) and harvest were demonstrated, followed by an obligatory march through the showroom.
+On the way back to Hanoi we stopped at a pearl factory, where we saw oyster impregnation (culturing) and pearl harvesting.
+Then they lead us through the huge showroom.
 Happily, we don’t have room for a strand of pearls, either 🙂

 It is interesting that only 10% of cultured oysters yield a marketable pearl.

 Back in the big, bustling city, we stopped by the Ho Chi Minh Mausoleum, where the namesake leader’s body may or may not rest.
-Officially, Uncle Ho’s wish to be cremated was not honored when he passed in 1969.
-Instead, the body lies instate most of the year, except when it is shipped to Moscow for “maintenance”.
-Unofficially, I was told the cremation did take place and the “body” lying in state is made of wax and that it needs to be periodically gussied up.
+Officially, his body lies in-state most of the year.
+Unofficially, he was actually cremated in 1969 when he died and that the body in the mausoleum is wax.
 Conclude what you will.

 Later, we took our first rickshaw tour, which is a fun, slower, more up close and personal way to take in the sights, especially if you are not the one pedaling.
 Then, we had a nice night food tour which included a couple of harrowing walk-through-a-crowded-intersection moments.